With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 19. Elderberry flower lemonade

-This elderberry flower detox water recipe I learned in my childhood from my grandmother.
+This fantastic recipe I learned in my childhood from my grandmother.
 First you pick the elderberry flowers and place them in a can of water.
 Now you put the water can outside in the sun for a few hours.
 Before serving add a bit of lemon juice and garnish with a lemon slice.
 The result is a delicious and refreshing summer lemonade.

 Elderberry flower is supposed to boost the immune system.